-(viii) Accounting Standard 24 - Discontinuing operations
+(7) Accounting Standard 24 - Discontinuing operations

-(a) This Standard establishes principles for reporting information about discontinuing operations.

-(b) Merger / closure of branches of a bank by transferring the assets / liabilities to the other branches of the same bank may not be deemed as a discontinuing operation and hence, this Accounting Standard will not be applicable to merger / closure of branches of a bank by transferring the assets / liabilities to the other branches of the same bank.

-(c) Disclosures shall be required under the Standard only when: (a) discontinuing of the operation has resulted in shedding of liability and realisation of the assets by the bank or decision to discontinue an operation which will have the above effect has been finalised by the bank and (b) the discontinued operation is substantial in its entirety.
+- (i) This Standard establishes principles for reporting information about discontinuing operations. - (ii) Merger / closure of branches of a bank by transferring the assets / liabilities to the other branches of the same bank may not be deemed as a discontinuing operation and hence this Accounting Standard will not be applicable to merger / closure of branches of a bank by transferring the assets / liabilities to the other branches of the same bank. - (iii) Disclosures shall be required under the Standard only when: - (a) discontinuing of the operation has resulted in shedding of liability and realisation of the assets by the bank or decision to discontinue an operation which will have the above effect has been finalised by the bank, and - (b) the discontinued operation is substantial in its entirety.

-(ix) Accounting Standard 25 - Interim Financial Reporting
+(8) Accounting Standard 25 - Interim Financial Reporting

-(a) This Standard prescribes the minimum content of an interim financial report and the principles for recognition and measurement in a complete or condensed financial statements for an interim period.

-(b) The disclosures required to be made by a listed bank in terms of the listing agreements would not tantamount to interim reporting as envisaged under AS 25, and as such AS 25 is not mandatory for the quarterly reporting prescribed for listed banks.

-(c) The recognition and measurement principles laid down under AS 25 shall, however, be complied with in respect of such quarterly reports.
+- (i) This Standard prescribes the minimum content of an interim financial report and the principles for recognition and measurement in a complete or condensed financial statements for an interim period. - (ii) The disclosures required to be made by a listed bank in terms of the listing agreements would not tantamount to interim reporting as envisaged under AS 25. and as such AS 25 is not mandatory for the quarterly reporting prescribed for a listed bank. - (iii) The recognition and measurement principles laid down under AS 25 shall however, be complied with in respect of such quarterly reports.

-(x) Accounting Standard 26 - Intangible asset
+(9) Accounting Standard 26 - Intangible assets

-(a) This Standard prescribes the accounting treatment for intangible assets that are not dealt with specifically in another accounting standard.
+- (i) This Standard prescribes the accounting treatment for intangible assets that are not dealt with specifically in another Accounting Standard.

-(b) With respect to computer software which has been customised for the bank's use and is expected to be in use for some time, the detailed recognition and amortisation principle in respect of computer software prescribed in the Standard adequately addresses these issues and may be followed by banks.

-(c) It may be noted that intangible assets recognised and carried in the balance sheet of a bank in compliance with AS 26 shall attract provisions of Section 15(1) of the BR Act, in terms of which a bank is prohibited from declaring any dividend until any expenditure not represented by tangible assets is carried in the balance sheet.

-(d) A bank desirous of paying dividend while carrying any intangible assets in its books must seek exemption from Section 15(1) of the BR Act from the Central Government.
+- (ii) With respect to computer software which has been customised for the bank's use and is expected to be in use for some time, the detailed recognition and amortisation principle in respect of computer software prescribed in the Standard adequately addresses these issues and may be followed by the bank. - (iii) It may be noted that intangible assets recognised and carried in the balance sheet of a bank in compliance with AS 26 shall attract provisions of Section 15(1) of the Banking Regulation Act 1949, in terms of which a bank is prohibited from declaring any dividend until any expenditure not represented by tangible assets is carried in the balance sheet. - (iv) A bank desirous of paying dividend while carrying any intangible assets in its books must seek exemption from Section 15(1) of the Banking Regulation Act, 1949 from the Central Government.

-(xi) Accounting Standard 27 - Financial Reporting of Interests in Joint Ventures
+(10) Accounting Standard 27 - Financial Reporting of Interests in Joint Ventures